ironhack-labs/unit-testing-guided-example/README.md

 ![Image of actions tab](https://user-images.githubusercontent.com/7128083/114199203-ff509480-994b-11eb-9b40-1b65b0a2a45a.png)

 What we have implemented into this project is a so-called "Continuous Integration/Continuous Delivery" (CI/CD) system.

-The educational team will rely on the results of these automated tests to access your progress and your work.

-If your unit tests are failing, GitHub might send you an email or a notification.
-You should be able to disable these in your account settings, if you chose to do so.

 Note that you might not always be able to complete every iteration on every lab, or to pass every single test.
 This shouldn't demotivate you.
 Automated tests are an important tool to gather feedback but are not the one true measure of the quality of your work or your worth as a developer.